1965 Palm Sunday tornado outbreak: Aftermath and recovery

 In the Midwest, at least 266 people—some sources say 256–271—were killed and 1,500 injured (1,200 in Indiana).
-This is the fourth-deadliest day for tornadoes on record, trailing April 3, 1974 (310 deaths), the April 27, 2011 (324), and March 18, 1925 (747, including 695 by the Tri-State Tornado).
+This is the fourth-deadliest day for tornadoes on record, behind April 3, 1974 (310 deaths), April 27, 2011 (324), and March 18, 1925 (747, including 695 by the Tri-State Tornado).
 It occurred on Palm Sunday, an important day in the Christian religion, and many people were attending services at church, one possible reason why some warnings were not received.
 There had been a late winter in 1965, much of March being cold and snowy; and as the day progressed, warm temperatures encouraged picnickers and sightseers.
 For many areas, April 11 marked the first day of above-average temperatures, so members of the public, being outdoors or attending services, failed to receive updates from radio and television.
 The high death toll in the outbreak despite accurate warnings led to changes in the dissemination of severe weather alerts by the Severe Local Storm Warning Center in Kansas City, Missouri, now the Norman, Oklahoma-based Storm Prediction Center.
 The U.S. Weather Bureau investigated the large number of deaths.
-Although weather-radar stations were few and far between in 1965, the severe nature of the thunderstorms was identified with adequate time to disseminate warnings.
+Although weather radar stations were few and far between in 1965, the severe nature of the thunderstorms was identified with adequate time to disseminate warnings.
 But the warning system failed as the public never received them.
 Additionally, the public did not know the difference between a Forecast and an Alert.
 Thus the terms tornado watch and tornado warning were implemented in 1966.
 Their discussion led to establishment of the official "watch" and "warning" procedures in use since 1966.
 Additionally, communities began activating civil defense sirens during tornado warnings, and storm spotting via amateur radio networks and other media received increased logistical support and emphasis, leading to the eventual creation of SKYWARN.

 Five books on the 1965 Palm Sunday tornado outbreak have been penned to date.
 David Wagler of Indiana released "The Mighty Whirlwind" in 1966, interviewing survivors and eyewitnesses within months after the tornadoes.
 Dan Cherry released "Night of the Wind" in 2002; Roger Pickenpaugh published "The Night of the Wicked Winds" in 2003; Cherry wrote "50 Years Later" in 2015 with all-color images of the aftermath; and Janis Thornton published "The 1965 Palm Sunday Tornadoes in Indiana" in 2022.